arktypeio/arktype/README.md

 ### API

-ArkType supports many of TypeScript's built-in types and operators, as well as some new nes dedicated exclusively to runtime validation.
+ArkType supports many of TypeScript's built-in types and operators, as well as some new ones dedicated exclusively to runtime validation.
 In fact, we got a little ahead of ourselves and built a ton of cool features, but we're still working on getting caught up syntax and API docs.
 Keep an eye out for more in the next couple weeks!

 In the meantime, check out the examples from this README and use the type hints you get to learn how you can customize your types and scopes.
 If you want to explore some of the more advanced features, take a look at [our unit tests](./dev/test) and don't hesitate to reach out on our [Discord channel](https://discord.gg/WSNF3Kc4xh)!